Archive 11 Things to Do When Your Child Can’t Focus On Studying

 As children get older, they get more assignments for school.
 This can cause a lot of pressure and distress.
 When your child can’t focus on studying because of task overload, it can be helpful to break the different tasks into manageable chunks.
 By having to think about one task at a time, it gets less overwhelming, and effective studying time can be achieved.

-A specific way of using a timer is the Pomodoro technique, this handles twenty-five minutes of effective studying and a five-minute break in between each timer.
-After four Pomodoros, you can take a longer fifteen-minute break.
+A specific way of using a timer is the Pomodoro technique, which handles 25 or 30 minutes of effective studying and a 5-minute break in between each timer.
+After four Pomodoros, you can take a break for 15 minutes.
 There are a lot of online tools that have the timers pre-planned.

 Sleepy child resting on his arms with a laptop in front of him and notebooks underneath his arms.